Vitex is a large shrub or small tree that produces berries. These berries are often used as herbal supplements for hormonal symptoms.

 Parkinson’s disease.
 Vitex affects dopamine activity.
 In theory, this might stop medication for Parkinson’s disease from working.

 Breastfeeding.
-Vitex lowers prolactin levels.
+Vitex may lower prolactin levels.
 This is the hormone that is partly responsible for milk production.
-In large amounts it doesn’t seem to change milk production, but does seem to have an impact in low doses.
-Because of its hormone effects, you shouldn’t take vitex if you’re breastfeeding.
+Because of its hormone effects, and the lack of research into its safety for children, you shouldn’t take vitex if you’re breastfeeding.

 Pregnancy.
 If you are pregnant, you shouldn’t take vitex.
 Influencing your hormones during pregnancy can be dangerous.